Burnette Chapel shooting: Shooting

 The gunman carried two handguns (leaving behind a .22-caliber Citadel 1911-22 Tactical semi-automatic pistol and a .223-caliber DPMS A-15 semi-automatic rifle in his blue Nissan Xterra), and after fatally shooting Melanie Crow outside, he entered the church from the rear, according to police.
 He then walked through the church, shooting six more people.

 At this point, according to police, the gunman was confronted by an usher, 22-year-old Robert Engle, whom he pistol-whipped.
 During the ensuing struggle, Samson accidentally shot himself in the chest.
 Engle ran to his car to get his own gun (a Ruger SR45) and pointed it at the wounded Samson until police arrived to arrest him.
 Engle was called a "hero" by police.

 Around 50 parishioners were in the church at the time of the shooting, which was reported at 11:15 a.m. local time as church services were ending.

 Victims

 The deceased woman was identified as 38-year-old Melanie Crow.
-She was first shot in the face, then in the back when she attempted to flee the gunman.
+She was first shot once in the face, then in the back three times when she attempted to flee the gunman, with bullets striking her heart, liver, rib, and kidney.
 Six other people aged between 60 and 83 were injured by gunfire; their injuries were non-life-threatening.